 - What is the fastest way to compare 1/2 and 1/3?

-- When numerators are both 1, the fraction with the smaller denominator is larger—so 1/2 is bigger than 1/3.
+- If your top numbers are both 1, look at the bottom.
+The fraction with the smaller denominator always gives you a larger piece.
+So, 1/2 is naturally bigger than 1/3.